Secrets of the Rhodope

-100s of bears & jackal roam Balkan forests and rivers.
+100s of bears & 1000s of jackal roam Balkan forests and rivers.

 Inhabit their home for a week, treading quietly through the forest in the mornings and late afternoons.
 Learn about their habitats, diets and how to recognise their tracks and signs from a local and expert birder, mountain guide and photographer.